 Mothership’s ‘High Strangeness’, released by the one-and-only Ripple Music, is a mighty third effort from the Dallas, Texas trio.
 Oscillating between moments of pure fuzzy groove and heavy rock explosions, the album bolsters itself upon an onslaught of thick, rich riffs and layers.

 While, at its core, ‘High Strangeness‘ is a classic heavy rock album, Mothership’s attention to detail and careful layering push the boundaries of what a trio can do.
-The album was recorded and mixed by Ryan Lee (Crypt Trip) at Fire Station Studios in San Marcos, Texas, with mastering done by Tony Reed at his HeavyHead Recording Company.
+The album was recorded and mixed by Ryan Lee (Crypt Trip) at Fire Station Studios in San Marcos, Texas, with mastering done by Tony Reed at his HeavyHead Recording Co.

 Sharing vocal duties, Kelley Juett (guitar), Kyle Juett (bass), and Judge Smith (drums), each brings a unique voice to the intergalactic table.
 The band describes themselves as “supersonic intergalactic heavy rock”, and I buy it.

 We’ve got Kyussesque grooves.
-We’ve got riffs à la The Sword.
+We’ve got stoner rock riffs à la The Sword.
 We’ve got twin leads and bridges you could convince me are from Thin Lizzy b-sides.
 We’ve got trippy instrumentals.
 We’ve got ripping solos with delay for days…

 01. High Strangeness